deep-arch/Subhadeep_IPL_Project/README.md

 #### 6: Check the outputs

-go to the output directory using
+Go to the output directory using:

 ```sh
 cd src/public/output
 ```

-Each file will contain separate outputs.
+Each file will contain separate outputs to the [problems](#problems).

 ---